openyurtio/openyurt/docs/proposals/20230706-yurtappconfigurationreplacement.md

 ## Glossary
 ### YurtAppConfigurationReplacement
-YurtAppConfigurationReplacement is a new CRD used to personalize the configuration of the workloads managed by YurtAppSet/YurtAppDaemon.
+YurtAppConfigurationReplacement is a new CRD used to customize the configuration of the workloads managed by YurtAppSet/YurtAppDaemon.
 It provides an simple and straightforward way to configure every field of the workload under each nodepool.
 ## Summary
-Due to the objective existence of heterogeneous environments such as resource configurations and network topologies in each geographic region, the configuration is always different in each region.
-The workloads(Deployment/StatefulSet) of nodepools in different regions can be rendered through simple configuration by using YurtAppConfigurationReplacement which also supports multiple resources.
+Due to the objective existence of heterogeneous environments such as resource configurations and network topologies in each geographic region, the workload configuration is always different in each region.
+The workloads(Deployment/StatefulSet) of nodepools in different regions can be rendered through simple configuration by using YurtAppConfigurationReplacement which also supports multiple resources(YurtAppSet/YurtAppDaemon).
 ## Motivation
 YurtAppDaemon is proposed for homogeneous workloads.
 Yurtappset is not user-friendly and scalable, although it can be used for workload configuration by patch field.
 Therefore, we expect to render different configurations for each workload easily, including replicas, images, configmap, secret, pvc, etc. In addition, it is essential to support rendering of existing resources, like YurtAppSet and YurtAppDaemon, and future resources.
 ### Goals